GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Reproducibility: Benchmarks methods, Training Details and Hyper-parameters

 \item For \textbf{DNP} we did not find any suitable implementation, and used SPINN with different settings as a proxy for DNP (because DNP is a greedy approximation to optimizing the group lasso, and SPINN optimises directly a group lasso).
-Specifically, our proxy for DNP results is SPINN with $\alpha=1$ for the group lasso in the sparse group lasso, the sparse group lasso hyper-parameter $\lambda=0.0032$, ridge-param $\lambda_0 = 0.0001$, and train for at most $1000$ iterations. \end{itemize}
+Specifically, our proxy for DNP results is SPINN trained for at most $1000$ iterations, with $\alpha=1$ for the group lasso in the sparse group lasso, ridge-param $\lambda_0 = 0.0001$, and we tuned the sparse group lasso hyper-parameter $\lambda \in \{0, 0.001, 0.0032, 0.1\}$. \end{itemize}

 \looseness-1 \textbf{Hyper-parameter tuning.} For each model, we use random search and previous experience to find a good range of hyper-parameter values that we can investigate in detail.
 We then performed a grid search and ran 25 runs for each hyper-parameter configuration.
 We selected the best hyper-parameter based on the average validation accuracy across the 25 runs.